Local paramedic released from hospital after 4-month COVID-19 ordeal

 “It could have been anybody.
 That’s the danger of being a first responder,” he said.

-Before resuming rehabilitation to build up strength before returning to work, Foster said he wanted to hug his family and get “real food” from Firehouse Subs.
+Before resuming rehabilitation to build up strength to return to work, Foster said he wanted to hug his family and get “real food” from Firehouse Subs.

 “The air feels good,” he said, his eyes showing signs of a smile behind his face mask.